LEADING SAINTS – Episode 13 July 2019

 Maybe it is okay that I don’t know.

-I did know then, and I do know now, about his love for me:
+But I did know then, and I do know now, that he loves me:

 I Love you.